jethrokuan/braindump/content/posts/information_filter.md

 2. More numerically stable for many applications.
 3. Natural fit for multi-robot problems, where sensor data is collected decentrally.
 Information integration is additive and achieved by summing information from multiple robots.
-Thisi is because the canonical parameters represent a probability in log form.
+This is because the canonical parameters represent a probability in log form.
 4. Information matrix may be sparse, lending itself to algorithms that